noise-courses/censorship-project/README.md

 **1. Project Title and Team**

 -   **Provide a title for your project**
--   List all members of your team (full names and CNET IDs).
+-   List all members of your team (full names).
 The ideal number of group members is 2-3; please reach out to the staff if you need an exception on this and justify it in your proposal.
 In the above template, you can drop this in simply as the author list.